xu-shawn/Guess-Number/README.md

 - [x] Add a starting menu

 - [x] Sometimes provide different feedback or random comments to keep the game interesting.

+- [x] Use natural language processing to interpret user input